stg-tud/apsa/2019/2-Java-Bytecode/Bytecode.md

 | interface `(A)` | reference value / cat.
 1 |

 ^ The JVM internally does not distinguish between boolean, byte, char, short and int values; they are all treated as int values.
 However, some special support for arrays may exist.

+^ The instruction mnemonics loosely use the field descriptors to specify which type of values it handles.
+For example, the instruction to add to int values is actually called `iadd` and the one two add two float values is called `fadd`.
+However, the instructions which process long value actually use an initial `l`.

 ---